jsk0301/kim-papademetris-lab/README.md

 - Data augmentation: I'll be trying out a bunch of different transformations (thanks to MONAI, this should be easy to do) and seeing which ones help.
 - Optimizers/Loss
 -

+Many output masks seem to be mostly empty - maybe there are too many images with no masking on them?